DenizenScript/Denizen-For-Bukkit-Docs/source/docs/basics-of-scripting/the-ex-command.rst

 .. rst-class:: figurecaption

-Figure 2.2.1: A way for someone to give themselves operator status using the ``/ex`` command
+**Figure 2.2.1** A way for someone to give themselves operator status using the ``/ex`` command

 This will run the command ``/op PLAYER_USERNAME`` from the console, effectively